seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 But dare all imminence that gods and men
 Address their dangers in.
 Hector is gone:
 Who shall tell Priam so, or Hecuba?
-Let him that will a screech-owl aye be call’d,
+Let him that will a screech-owl aye be call'd,
-Go in to Troy, and say there, Hector’s dead:
+Go in to Troy, and say there, Hector's dead:
 There is a word will Priam turn to stone;
 Make wells and Niobes of the maids and wives,
 Cold statues of the youth, and, in a word,